-Get rid of the itch in mosquito, chigger, black fly or other insect bites with this huge list of natural home remedies!
-From grandmother’s tricks to herbs to essential oils, this post has it all.
+Enjoy this huge list of natural home remedies for itchy bug bites from mosquito, chigger, black fly or other insects!
+From grandmother’s tricks to herbs to essential oils, this post has it all to get rid of the itch.

 Ah, the skin of summer – grubby feet, farmer’s tan lines, bruises and scrapes on little legs, and red, painful, swelling bumps – often which become scabby, nasty looking things on children.